plowsec/netfix/README.md

 A lightweight, cross-paltform HTTP library written in C++

 #Announcement
-netfix has migrated to [WolfSSL] (https://github.com/wolfSSL/wolfssl) -> binary size is finally acceptable
+* netfix has migrated to [WolfSSL] (https://github.com/wolfSSL/wolfssl) -> binary size is finally acceptable
+* Makefile added (I'm still learning how to write makefiles, feel free to criticize and improve my makefile).

 # Contributions guidelines
 * We are doing art, we write beautiful code (critics are most welcome)